 The Early Childhood Mathematics Group (ECMG) is a UK based group of early years mathematics enthusiasts and experts , who work together to promote early childhood mathematics.
 We believe that all children are entitled to develop confidence, competence and enjoyment in mathematics..

 We aim to support all adults working with younger learners, by producing guidance and identifying resources and research.
 We seek to provide an expert consensus on issues about curriculum, assessment and pedagogy, responding to official consultations and bodies requiring advice.
 The Group works collaboratively and decisions are taken in consultation with members.
+Members contribute as individuals and as representatives: any views expressed by the Group represent a consensus and are not necessarily those of all individuals or organisations represented.

 If you wish to contact us, please do so via our contact form.